 Business leaders, tech moguls, and media execs have bailed out of attending the Future Investment Initiative, also known as “Davos in the Desert,” a global investment forum to be held October 23–25 in Riyadh, Saudi Arabia’s capital.
 And on October 18, U.S. Treasury Secretary Steven Mnuchin announced that he would skip the high-powered conference.

-The summit, now in its second year, is hosted by Crown Prince Mohammed bin Salman, heir to the Saudi throne that is currently occupied by his father, King Salman.
+The summit, now in its second year, is hosted by Crown Prince Mohammad bin Salman, heir to the Saudi throne that is currently occupied by his father, King Salman.

 — Reuters Top News (@Reuters) October 16, 2018